 When I found out that little monitor would grow to around 6 feet, I imagined building a custom terrarium to keep him in and him roaming around my house.
-I was 14 at the time and my mother quickly responded with a smile and look that said "pick something else."
-So I quickly turned my attention to the store keeper who showed me some of their starter animals.
+I was 14 at the time and my mother quickly responded with a smile and a look that said, "Pick something else."
+So, I quickly turned my attention to the store keeper who showed me some of their starter animals.
 It was a yellow baby gecko with thick black bands.

-So I purchased my first Leopard Gecko, her name was Hex.
+I had purchased my first Leopard Gecko, her name was Hex.
 She went everywhere with me, from grocery stores, parks, friend's houses, I even took her to school a few times.
 From that point on I was obsessed, I went on hikes and out herping with my cousin, and to local deserts looking for all sorts of animals.